 • Name your strengths and coping skills.
 Consider other times of loss you’ve gone through.
 What did you do to help get through it?
 What skills can you draw upon now?

 • Stay connected.
-Physical distancing doesn’t have to prevent you from getting support.
-Use phone calls, text messages, video chats and social media to stay in touch with family and friends who are positive and supportive.
+Use phone calls, text messages, video chats and social media to stay in touch with family and friends if you can’t see them in person.
 Reach out to those in similar situations.

 • Limit your news intake.
-Spending too much time reading or listening to news about the COVID-19 pandemic can cause you to focus heavily on what you’ve lost, as well as increase anxiety.
+Spending too much time reading or listening to news can cause you to focus heavily on what you’ve lost, as well as increase anxiety.
 Find a healthy balance to stay informed without overdoing it.

 • Reflect on the journey.
 Your loss doesn’t define your whole experience.
 Consider some of the good memories and the big picture.

-Remember: We need to give ourselves permission to grieve our losses while also creating some new ways to honor those holiday traditions which can assist in our healing and increase mental well-being.
-Think about what was important about your holiday traditions and then be creative to come up with new ways to accomplish this while keeping everyone safe and healthy.
+Remember: We need to give ourselves permission to grieve our losses while also creating some new practices which can assist in our healing and increase mental well-being.

 You are not alone.
 There is help 24/7!

-If you are feeling overwhelmed by COVID-19 and need support, contact the SAMHSA Disaster Helpline at 1-800-985-5990 or text TalkWithUs to 66746 to connect with a trained crisis counselor.
+If you are feeling overwhelmed by life and need support, contact the SAMHSA Disaster Helpline at 1-800-985-5990 or text TalkWithUs to 66746 to connect with a trained crisis counselor.